 Once you have roasted (or steamed, pressure cooked, etc) delicata squash, you can use it in innumerable ways.
 Here are some ideas!

-SOUP: You can make a creamy soup out of it by adding it to a blender with broth, onion, garlic, and coconut milk (or cream if you aren’t dairy-free) – just be sure to remove the outer peel first!
+- ADD IT TO SOUP: You can make a creamy soup out of it by adding it to a blender with broth, onion, garlic, and coconut milk (or cream if you aren’t dairy-free) – just be sure to remove the outer peel first!
 If you’re looking for a recipe to go off of, you can follow my Sweet Potato Coconut Curry Soup recipe, using delicata squash instead of sweet potato.
+It can also be added to soup in its chopped form for those who like chunky soups instead of creamy soups.

-PANCAKES: You think I’m joking, but I’m not!
+- PANCAKES: You think I’m joking, but I’m not!
 Most types of winter squash work marvelously in baked treats and pancakes.
-Follow my recipe for Butternut Squash Pancakes or Vegan Sweet Potato Pancakes using roasted and mashed delicata squash.
+Follow my recipe for Butternut Squash Pancakes or my Sweet Potato Rolled Oat Protein Pancakes using roasted and mashed squash.

 And so much more!